observablehq/plot/README.md

 ## Installing

+In Observable notebooks, Plot and D3 are available by default as part of the [standard library](https://observablehq.com/@observablehq/recommended-libraries).

 For use with Webpack, Rollup, or other Node-based bundlers, Plot is typically installed via a package manager such as Yarn or npm.

 ```bash